frsantosp/FACS-GCN/README.md

 ## 2. Usage

 The main scripts to run FACS-GCN is facs_gcn.py.
 The code containing the model can be found in facs_model.py.
-The implementation usage PyTorch.
+The implementation uses PyTorch.

 An example to run the model: